JohnKendrick/PDielec/installation.md

 git pull
-git merge --no-ff develop  # --no-ff keeps a track of all the commits in develop git branch -d develop git tag v6.3.1             # This should agree with what is in the CHANGES file git push                   # Check that the tags are valid on the remote github
+git merge --no-ff develop  # --no-ff keeps a track of all the commits in develop git branch -d develop git push                   # Check that the tags are valid on the remote github

 ```

 Update github.com with a new release.
-Use the same version number as the tag.
+The process of releasing the code will give it a tag on the master branch, so issue a final pull on the local machine to download the new tag.

 ## Testing